MicrosoftDocs/globalization/globalization/fonts-layout/text-directionality.md

 # Text directionality

 Writing systems differ in the scripts used, but also in their conventions for text directionality.
-Text directionality conventions can be combinations of left-to-right/right-to-left and top-to-bottom/bottom-to-top.
+Text directionality conventions can be combinations of left-to-right (LTR)/right-to-left (RTL) and top-to-bottom/bottom-to-top.
 For example:

 - European languages using Latin script are typically written left-to-right, with lines from top-to-bottom.
 - Chinese characters were historically written vertically, top-to-bottom starting on the right side; however, left-to-right, top-to-bottom is now also common.